-All of these milestones can be significantly delayed when young children experience environmental stressors and other negative risk factors.
-These stressors and factors can affect the brain and may seriously compromise a child’s physical, social-emotional, and cognitive growth and development.5
+All of these milestones can be significantly delayed when young children experience inadequate caregiving, environmental stressors, and other negative risk factors.
+These stressors and factors can affect the brain and may seriously compromise a child’s physical, social-emotional, and cognitive growth and development.8,9,10

-More than any other developmental period, early and middle childhood sets the stage for:
+More than any other developmental periods, early and middle childhood sets the stage for:

 - Health literacy

 - The ability to make good decisions about risky situations